MilosMrsovic/Stripe-Payment-Recovery-Automation/README.md

 ### Needs Update

 The customer is asked to update their payment method.
 Retrying an expired card would only fail again.
-Tag: `payment-needs-update`.
+Status: `needs_payment_update`.

 ### Needs Review

 Stolen, lost or blocked cards go straight to a person.
 An automated retry here is the wrong move.
-Tag: `payment-needs-review`.
+Status: `needs_manual_review`.

 ### Unknown